 You’ll see the upper slides from the trail, and you’ll know it’s time to take the spur down to the water.
 Once down there, it’s easy to see the lower falls and beach area, too.

-100,000 sq ft of museum space offers a close-up view of native wildlife, such as river otters, porcupines and badgers.
+With 135 acres of forest land and 100,000 square feet of museum space, the High Desert Museum offers a close-up view of native wildlife, such as river otters, porcupines and badgers.
 You can chat with historic Oregon explorers and settlers, who love to tell their tales, and also visit an authentic 1904 homestead and sawmill.

 Have you seen The Last Blockbuster on Prime?
 It’s a great documentary that we watched right before we launched in the RV, and we knew right away that we had to make it to Bend to visit the actual store.
 Dish Network, who now owns Blockbuster, stopped offering franchises so this is literally the last one in existence.